What does it cost?

 4. The cost of the NYS examination (at this date) is $15.00 per time you take the examination.
 If you do not pass the state examination, you may take it again for an additional $15.00.

 5. Once you have received notification from NYS (at this time the length of time between taking and passing the exam and getting your license is about 4 weeks) that you have passed your examination and have found a broker to work with, you will then be able to apply for your license.
-The cost of the license is $50.00 every two years.
+The cost of the license is $55.00 every two years.
 You will also have to take 22 1/2 hours of continuing education every two years.
 Of that 22 1/2 hours of CE (continuing education) a minimum of 3 hours MUST be an approved course in Fair Housing.
 This Fair Housing course must be taken every 2 years.
 If you are a member of a local board of REALTORS®, you will also have to take an Ethics course.
 This is available through your local board, or you can take it online.
 I heartily recommend taking it through your Board of REALTORS®.
 This must be taken every 2 years.
-This means that between January 1 2013 and December 31 2017 you will have to take the Ethics class twice – once per 2 years.
+You will also have to take an Agency Law course.
+This will be at least 2 hours the first time you renew your license (and then 1 hour of CE after that – don’t worry, it will be explained to you when you are licensed).
+There are, as I said, many options for continuing education – online and classroom or a combination – you will have your choice.

 6. IF your broker is a member of a local real estate board and multiple listing service, you will be required to join that board.
 Be sure to ask your broker the costs of joining.
 There may be additional classes required – orientation, ethics, etc.